18F/before-you-ship/_pages/index.md

 ### Compliance

 * You need an Authority to Operate (ATO).
-At a very high level, it covers the security reviews and approvals **required** for public government websites.
-It is very important and can take months (albeit rarely).
-[Learn about requirements and timelines for getting your ATO here.](ato/)
+Essentially, ATOs cover the important security reviews and approvals **required** for public government websites.
+They can take months (albeit rarely).
+You should review this [overview of ATOs](ato/) and these [tips](/ato/tips/) to start planning.

 ### Outreach